 At Grimsargh St. Michael's this is one of our most significant areas that runs through all that we do, particularly following the COVID-19 Pandemic and the effects on children and their personal, social and emotional development.
+We use resources from CORAM Scarf to help us with our PSED learning, along with adapting to lessons with any issues that may arise.
 We have a strong focus on ensuring that children feel safe, happy, secure, and comfortable.
 We do this through regular class discussions surrounding our feelings and behaviour, as well as promoting perseverance, resilience, and a growth mindset- one of our school 'Golden Threads'.
 Children are encouraged to learn to work, share, take turns and co-operate with others.
 They are encouraged to be independent and make choices for themselves.
 They are also encouraged to be sensitive to the needs of others and to respect other cultures and beliefs.
-Children are enabled to become confident and develop a positive self -image.
+Children are enabled to become confident and develop a positive self-image.